seratch/slack-next-generation-platform-tutorials/08_channel_created_Event_Trigger/README.md

 });
 ```

-Note that, not only adding the workflow but also adding `"channels:read"` scope to `botScopes` is necessary for this event trigger.
+Note that not only adding the workflow but also adding the `"channels:read"` scope to `botScopes` is necessary for this event trigger.
 When you use a different even trigger in your app, check the required scopes for the trigger [here](https://api.slack.com/future/triggers/event#supported-events).

 ## Create an Event Trigger